simranketha/simranketha.github.io/_pages/Publications.md

 ## News

+● Won the 1st Prize (joint) in the IndoML 2025 Grad Forum from among a field of ~70 posters, with the other winners being from IIT Kanpur, IIT Bombay and IIT Kharagpur.

+● Won the Best poster presentation in Department of Computer Science and Information Systems in Vidwanotsav-2023.

-● Compered for "ACM India Celebration of Women in Computing" event being organized by Computer science department, BITS-Pilani, Hyderabad on October 8th 2022.
+● Compered for "ACM India Celebration of Women in Computing" event being organized by Department of Computer Science and Information Systems, BITS-Pilani, Hyderabad on October 8th 2022.

 ● Succesfully completed my PhD Proposal Seminar with topic titled "Selectivity, Discriminability and Ablation in Deep Neural Networks" on April, 27th 2022.